Pancha Rathas, Mahabalipuram

 On the same platform is located the next ratha – Arjuna Ratha, which is devoted to Shiva.

-This small structure is shaped like a small wooden shrine, once characteristic for Southern India.
-It is facing towards the east and has two storeys, a small portico and carved pillars.
+This small structure is shaped like a small wooden shrine, once characteristic of Southern India.
+It is facing towards the east and has two stories, a small portico, and carved pillars.

 Inside the shrine there are no adornments, but the exterior is very rich with interesting details.